wonderpresent/xjtuanaWeb/README.md

 Intro
 ==========

 This repository includes files that XjtuANA WEB needs.
-Ganerally, this project is powered by THINKPHP, a famous free open source PHP frame.
+This project is powered by THINKPHP, a famous free open source PHP frame.
 For its full edition or originals, please visit https://github.com/liu21st/thinkphp.

 For Members of XJTUANA